zH4x/qserve/README.md

 `-w` `--webroot`: Sets the webroot for the server.
 Files in this directory will be accessable.
 Default is your current directory.

 `-d` `--domain-name`: Only listens when requests are for a specific domain name.
 Default is `0.0.0.0`, which allows all.

+## Usage

+QServe is meant for _quickly_ setting up a server.
+For a more permanant solution, look elsewhere.
+Benefits of qserve is how lightweight and small the binary is (290kb), while being a single file.
+This is most useful for quickly sharing files, setting up a test server, and a multitude of lightweight webhosting activities.
+[This](https://mehsecurity.org/phish) sample uses it for quickly setting up a phishing page, you can use it however you wish.